 Katmai Fast Facts

-- The highest elevation found in Katmai is 7,606 feet on Mount Dennison
+Katmai’s lowest point is 0 feet at the Pacific Ocean.
+The highest point in Katmai is 7,606 feet on Mount Dennison.

 Where is Katmai National Park?

-Katmai National Park is located in a remote area of southern Alaska, in a historically very active volcanic area.
+Katmai National Park is located in a remote area of southern Alaska and is accessed by air taxi or boat only.
 The village of King Salmon is the closest town of any size.
 Most people begin their visit to Katmai from Anchorage.
 Further directions and maps can be found at Getting to Katmai.